 Dental Office Settings COVID-19 Reopening Guidelines

 COVID-19 is thought to be spread primarily through respiratory droplets, meaning that close-contact services pose a potential risk of virus transmission.
-For dentists, orthodontists, and other dental professionals, this means that several precautions must be taken to protect patients and other staff against the spread of COVID-19 during dental work.
+For dentists, orthodontists, and other dental professionals, this means that office managers must take several precautions to protect patients and other staff against the spread of COVID-19 during dental work.

 With these considerations in mind, dental professionals face several unique challenges and questions when determining how to perform dental services during COVID-19, including: